BalogunKrixus/expense-tracker-app/readme.md

 # Expense Tracker App

-Welcome to the Expense Tracker App repository!
+Welcome to my firt practice demo project in Maximilian Schwarzmüller's "React The Complete Guide" course.
 This application is designed to help you effortlessly manage your expenses by providing a user-friendly interface to input, track, and display your financial records.

 ## Features